 - Financial support for the fellow equal to at least 25% of the program’s tuition and mandatory fees

 - An internship related to the program of study in an impoverished and/or socially disadvantaged American community

 Identify a community need: Each Peace Corps fellow is required to participate in a meaningful internship related to his/her program of study.
-A critical element is identifying an American underserved community or organization that would benefit from hosting a fellow.
+A critical element is identifying an impoverished and/or socially disadvantaged American community or organization that would benefit from hosting a fellow.